ShudhanshuV/Vegan-Store-Demo-Website/README.md

 # Vegan-Store-Demo-Website
-This is a Demo website which is created by HTML and CSS only.
+This is a Responsive Demo website which is created with HTML and CSS only.

 https://shudhanshuv.github.io/Vegan-Store-Demo-Website/Project.html (Tap Here for the quick preview...)